-Columbia Riverkeeper is fighting to protect salmon from hot water.
+Columbia Riverkeeper is fighting to protect salmon from hot water and climate change.

 Why Does Climate Change Matter to the Columbia?